HelloDanielWorld/gcp-image-cloud/README.md

 ## Overview

 The **GCP Image Cloud** project is designed to showcase the deployment of a containerized Node.js application using Google Cloud Platform (GCP) infrastructure.
 This project leverages Docker, Terraform, and CI/CD workflows to ensure a streamlined and automated deployment pipeline.
+The final docker image is deployed via Cloud Run.

 ---